 3) Discussion Guides

-These are guides to use when you want a concentrated time of discussion amongst your group, and they’re included with each lesson.
+Use these guides when you want to lead a focused discussion with your group—they come with every lesson.
 A Discussion Guide typically consists of 6-8 questions and an interactive activity designed to drive home the point of the lesson.

 4) Discipleship Event